Staff and Volunteers

 Tracey Dobson - Project Co-ordinator

 I joined STEP on a work placement while I was studying for a Foundation Degree in Youth Work and after completing my degree I was given the opportunity to stay on as a Project Worker.
-Delivering Evening Groups is one of my main roles, where I write session plans and run groups for the young people who attend.
 I spent two years working towards gaining Anti-Bullying status for STEP as well as training and setting up a peer mentoring scheme.
 I have written and delivered many Evening Group and Saturday sessions and now my role has progressed to Project-Coordinator where I over-see all aspects of the group work we provide, supporting with SDQ's and monitoring, as well as delivering NOCN youth work training to staff.

 Hayley Jackson - Senior Project Worker